 When we compare these two tests and ask a few questions and make some observations we can identify what’s going on in your soils.
 Factors such as mineral deficiencies, toxicities and biological problems that need to be dealt with are identified.
-The soil may require mineral amendments or biological inoculants that bring beneficial biology into the soil or products that can improve electrical energy production in the soil that stimulates biological activity and plant nutrient uptake.
+The soil may require mineral amendments or biological inoculants within the fertiliser blend, that bring beneficial biology into the soil or products that can improve electrical energy production in the soil that stimulates biological activity and plant nutrient uptake.
 This process has many benefits that result in increases in production while lowering costs.

 Another important starting point is to accurately measure soil organic carbon to determine the soil organic carbon baseline data.
 This data, along with the soil nutrient tests and farm runoff water tests, provides the information required to complete a comprehensive environmental plan that is specific to your farm.